 Proposed law may result in an indeterminable increase in Local Funds expenditures to Sheriffs, to the extent that those persons released on bail, with electronic monitoring as a condition of bail, are returned to the custody of local Sheriffs for noncompliance with electronic monitoring restrictions.
-The exact fiscal impact to Sheriffs is indeterminable, as it is unknown the number of those persons currently and in the future who will be released on bail subject to electronic monitoring restrictions that will be returned to the custody of local Sheriffs for noncompliance with those restrictions.
+The exact fiscal impact to Sheriffs is indeterminable, as it is unknown the number of persons who will be released on bail subject to electronic monitoring restrictions and returned to the custody of local Sheriffs for noncompliance with those restrictions.